rvthak/Makefile-Maker/README.md

 4) After you write them all down press enter to go to a new line and then control+D to give EOF signal and end the program
 5) Your makefile should be ready!
 Test with command make

-6) Bonus if your system does not have an alias set for ls to ls -a you can save yourself from writing down the names by making sure that there are no .c files that you dont want to your makefile in the folder you are working in and then use the command ls *c | ./make myprog
+6) Bonus if your system does not have an alias set for ls to ls -l you can save yourself from writing down the names by making sure that there are no .c files that you dont want to your makefile in the folder you are working in and then use the command ls *c | ./make myprog